apiman/apiman/README.md

 ## Contribute fixes and features

-APIMan is open source, and we welcome anybody who wants to participate and contribute!
+apiman is open source, and we welcome anybody who wants to participate and contribute!

-If you want to fix a bug or make any changes, please log an issue in the [APIMan JIRA](http://issues.jboss.org/browse/APIMAN) describing the bug or new feature.
+If you want to fix a bug or make any changes, please log an issue in the [apiman JIRA](http://issues.jboss.org/browse/APIMAN) describing the bug or new feature.
 Then we highly recommend making the changes on a topic branch named with the JIRA issue number.
 For example, this command creates a branch for the APIMAN-1234 issue:

 	$ git checkout -b apiman-1234

-After you're happy with your changes and a full build (with unit tests) runs successfully, commit your changes on your topic branch
+After you're happy with your changes and a full build (with unit tests) runs successfully, commit your changes on your topic branch.
-(using [really good comments](http://community.jboss.org/wiki/OverlordDevelopmentGuidelines#Commits)).
 Then it's time to check for and pull any recent changes that were made in the official repository:

 	$ git checkout master               # switches to the 'master' branch
 	$ git pull upstream master          # fetches all 'upstream' changes and merges 'upstream/master' onto your 'master' branch